 It took me several years to get my financial situation back in order.
 At first, I wasn’t able to buy a home or get a vehicle.
 It was hard for me to even find a place to rent since a lot of my would-be renters wanted to check my credit score.
 The situation was very frustrating to me, at least until I discovered Lexington Law.

 After being told about Lexington Law, I decided to give them a call to see if they could help me out.
 At this point, I was willing to try anything to repair my bad credit.

-My contacting Lexington Law was really a turning point for me.
-Their professional staff was extremely helpful and after a few weeks I began to see a difference in the items listed on my credit report.
-Several items were removed and my credit score began to climb.
+Contacting Lexington Law was really a turning point for me.
+Their professional staff was extremely helpful and after a few weeks, I began to see a difference in the items listed on my credit report.
+Several items were removed and my credit score started to climb.
 Having higher credit scores has already helped me save money.

 My credit scores have dramatically improved since there are no longer any negative accounts on my credit report.
 Here is a snapshot of his credit scores since signing up with Lexington Law:

 — R.S., Lexington client